OlegZiakun/Public/GoogleStreetView/Readme.txt

-Usage of Google Street View API.
+Usage of Google Street View API using Qt C++.